helping people, animals, and deathcare communities to embolden the threshold between this plane of existence and the mystery of death,

 -

 Yes.
-We understand that animals and pets are family members; their deaths deserve the same care and intentionality.
-We can help you prepare for and navigate the loss of a beloved animal companion with the same compassionate presence we bring to human end of life transition care.
+We understand that animals and pets are family members; their thresholds deserve the same care and intentionality.
+We can help you prepare for and navigate the loss of a beloved animal companion with the same tender presence we bring to human, transitional threshold care.

 -

 Psychedelic integration helps you process and make meaning from experiences with plant medicines or psychedelic substances.
-In the context of end of life care, these experiences can reduce death anxiety, provide insight, and help people face mortality with more peace and understanding.
+In the context of transitional threshold care, these experiences can reduce death anxiety, provide insight, and help people face mortality with more peace and understanding.
 We provide a safe, non-judgmental, consent driven space to explore these experiences.

 -